amd/aocl-crypto/docs/internal/design.md

 number generator) library to provide additional functionality like dynamic dispatcher.
 The RNG library also provides needed seeds for the algorithms in need.

-Plugins feature enables useful and necessary functionality to extend the library\'s capability itself.
-By providing new algorithms and new modes to existing algorithm it allows to extend current library without need for upgrade.

-Later versions of the library also supports offloading of some of the computation using various device plugins.
-These computations may be partial or fully supported by additional accelerators in the system/platform.

-Crypto library\'s errors are cleverly designed to report all possible error from modules and algorithms.
-With support to extend the current error reporting mechanism to add new errors.

-Concurrency is in the heart of the design where no locks are needed allow the functionality itself.
-However locks are used when adding/removing modules/plugins to/from the library.

 ## Apps for testing